arnoldkoss/rock-paper-scissors/README.md

 - User-Friendly Interface with Intuitive Buttons
   -  The game features a user-friendly interface with intuitive buttons for selecting your moves.
 Simply click on the 'Rock', 'Paper', or 'Scissors' button to make your choice.
   ![buttons screenshot](documentation/buttons.png)

+## Future Features

+-  As for future features i would like to add are the following:
+   -  Add sound for when a game is ran.
+   - A popup instructions modal.

 ## Technologies Used